AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-video-reference/c-html5-video-viewer-20-customizingviewer/r-html5-viewer-customize-socialshare.md

 ---
 description: The social share tool appears in the top right corner by default.
 It consists of a button and a panel which expands when user clicks or taps on a button and contains individual sharing tools.
-seo-description: The social share tool appears in the top right corner by default.
-It consists of a button and a panel which expands when user clicks or taps on a button and contains individual sharing tools.
-seo-title: Social share

 solution: Experience Manager
 title: Social share
-uuid: 5c1ce7b4-54bf-486f-8b57-1d6d0cec119e

 feature: Dynamic Media Classic,Viewers,SDK/API,Video
 role: Developer,Business Practitioner
 ---